yodamon/botframework-cli/packages/qnamaker/README.md

 ## `bf qnamaker:kb:replace`

-Replace a knowledgebase contents with new contents
+Replace a knowledgebase contents with new contents.

 ```
 USAGE